 7 College Student Discounts for Shopping, Travel, and Tuition!

-Between tuition, textbooks, and an often pared-down work schedule, this phase of life is one of tightening the belt and battening down the hatches.
+Between tuition, textbooks, and an often paired-down work schedule, this phase of life is one of tightening the belt and battening down the hatches.
 In other words . . . you’re living the life of a broke college student.
 Fortunately, many retailers and service providers are aware of the lean student budget and want to help out by offering significant discounts to those formally enrolled in school.

 Here is a big list of incredible discounts, tuition reimbursement opportunities, and a few extra tips.
-Use them to keep your bank account balance intact!
+Use them keep your bank account balance intact!

 1- Clothing and Shopping

 You can still go to school looking good when you access your student discounts for a new outfit.

 Clothing and Shoes:

 - Amazon Prime Student (Only $6.49 per month)